 “Ah I see, so sorry,” and he heads to the fully ripened red!

-My Mum really wanted us to produce a d’Yquem from UMAMU and I was terribly worried about botrytis and green things growing in the vineyard, because we work really hard to keep the fruit as fresh and disease-free as possible!
+My Mum really wanted us to produce an equivalent of an d’Yquem from UMAMU and I was terribly worried about botrytis and green things growing in the vineyard, because we work really hard to keep the fruit as fresh and disease-free as possible!
 Happily we found a safe enough way to do this and we tried and tried as we also need the weather right to be able to create an environment for the grapes to ripen as far as we need, i.e. get enough sweetness to be able to make a sweet wine given the season on hand.
 Mum was so excited and she said “don’t tell anyone we made a sweet, we will let them taste it blind against a d’Yquem".
 So I have been doing this and guess what, the verdict is still out!
 Which is sooo cool.

 Our Cane Cut is a mere 10.2% alcohol, we left some sugar in the system and didn't convert it all to alcohol, to make this lovely elegant to die for sweet wine that can be kept in the fridge for weeks thanks to the sugar preserving it!
 You get to savour a glass or two whenever you fancy.